kakamband/youtube-video-automator/README.md

 # Recovers the content.
 (This is used if there is ever an error with youtube upload and
 # the content isn't automatically salvaged.
 npm start recover-content

+# Hijacks a Twitch live stream.
+You start and stop downloading the live stream and saving it to a file.
+npm start stream-hijack

+# Oauth Init gets a refresh token from the user.
+This should be run before anything for personal use.
+npm start oauth

+# Oauth RM gets rid of the refresh token for the user in the DB.
+After this is run you will need to re-authenticate with 'npm start oauth'.
+npm start rm-oauth

+# Tests a feature that is currently in development
+npm start test
 ```

 ## Dependencies